bredelings/BAli-Phy/doc/BUILDING.md

 requirements.
 Add compatibility restrictions only for demonstrated problems.
 A clean Ubuntu 24.04 build passed with its packaged WeasyPrint 61.1, Pygments 2.17.2, and Node.js 18.19.1.
 Local checks also passed with WeasyPrint 69.0, Pygments 2.20.0, Java 25, and Node.js 24.
 These are tested examples, not a required version list.

+In print, the FAQ uses the section's topic list instead of separate question indexes.
+Questions appear in bold above their answers, without question numbers or an empty label column.
+Long answers can continue onto the next page.